 Day 2 Marrakech (B)

-A morning orientation tour of the medina, with its monuments, the largest bazaars of the country, and the tumultuous Jemaa el Fna square, the vibrant heart of the city.
 The remainder of the day is open for photography in the city.
 Meals are on your own, to sample from the city’s vast array of world-class restaurants.

-Day 4 Across the Atlas (B,L,D)
+Day 3 Across the Atlas to Aït ben Haddou (B,L,D)

-Day 6 Valleys of Castles (B,L,D)
+Day 4 Valleys of Castles (B,L,D)

-Pass international film shooting mecca Ouarzazate and turn East on the “Route of 1,000 Castles,” through the M’goun rose cultivation area until Boumalne.
+Today we will pass by the international film shooting mecca Ouarzazate and turn East on the “Route of 1,000 Castles,” through the M’goun rose cultivation area until Boumalne.
 There, an excursion for afternoon shooting in the Dades, considered the Kingdom’s most picturesque valley, with its old adobe forts and odd rock formations above varied orchards.

-Day 7 The Sahara (B,L,D)
+Day 6 The Sahara (B,L,D)

-An early departure East through typical desert scenery until administrative center Arfoud, where, after lunch, you transfer by 4WD vehicles to the Erg Chebbi sea of sand dunes.
+The morning is at leisure to relax half-way through the journey.
+In mid-afternoon transfer by 4WD vehicles to the Erg Chebbi sea of sand dunes.
 Remainder of day for photography at the dunes.
 Dinner at camp.

-Day 10 Fes (B)
+Day 9 Fes (B)

 A full day for photography in Fes, amid its narrow alleyways, colorful bazaars, wonders of Islamic architecture and the famed leather tannery.

-Day 11 To Chefchaouen (B,L)
+Day 10 To Chefchaouen (B,L)

 A 4-hr road transfer to Chefchaouen, considered northern Morocco’s most picturesque town.
 Optional routing via the vast Roman ruins site of Volubilis.
 Lunch to be determined upon route taken.
 Remainder of time open in Chefchaouen

-Day 12 Chefchaouen (B,L)
+Day 11 Chefchaouen (B,L)

 A full day for photography in the old town, known as the “Blue City,” tracing its cobblestone alleyways until an overlook above town.
 Lunch at the Café Clock, with its panoramic view over the city, while dinner is on your own to sample from Chefchaouen’s varied restaurants.

-Day 13 Rabat (B,L,D)
+Day 12 Rabat (B,L,D)

 An early morning transfer to stately capital Rabat, with lunch upon arrival.
 In the afternoon photography in its hillside Oudaya Kasbah, a former lair of Barbary Coast corsairs, and, time allowing, the Chellah fortress, with its elaborate necropolis of the 14th-C. Merinid Dynasty.
 Farewell dinner of Moroccan delicacies at the Dinarjat.

-Day 14 Departure Day (B)
+Day 13 Departure Day March 19 (B)

 Services Included

-• Accommodations (twin sharing basis) as indicated above in the itinerary.
+- Accommodations (twin sharing basis) as indicated above in the itinerary.

-• Services of English speaking guide escort accompanying the trip
+- Services of English speaking guide escort accompanying the trip.

-• Services of local English guides during city sightseeing (as required)
+- Services of local English guides during city sightseeing (as required)

-• Mineral water during all meals, transfers, drives and sightseeing (available in vehicle)
+- Mineral water during all meals, transfers, drives and sightseeing (available in vehicle)

 Services Not Included

-• Any international Airfare, travel insurance or medical insurance. (health insurance is mandatory and travel insurance is highly recommended)
+- Any international Airfare, travel insurance or medical insurance. (health insurance is mandatory and travel insurance is highly recommended)

-• Anything not mentioned in inclusion above.
+- Anything not mentioned in inclusion above.

-• Anything ordered from room service at any hotel including mineral water (other than what being offered by the hotels on their compliment).
+- Anything ordered from room service at any hotel including mineral water (other than what being offered by the hotels on their compliment).

-• Any sudden increase in price due to steep hike in fuel cost, change in government tax policy or for any reason beyond our control like acts of god, natural calamity, law and order situation, riots etc and any forced change in itinerary for any unforeseen situation or reason beyond our control.
+- Any sudden increase in price due to steep hike in fuel cost, change in government tax policy or for any reason beyond our control like acts of god, natural calamity, law and order situation, riots etc and any forced change in itinerary for any unforeseen situation or reason beyond our control.